codewithriza/SummariGenius/README.md

 # SummariGenius

 >SummariGenius is a content summarization tool built with Streamlit in Python, leveraging the OpenAI GPT-3 API for generating concise summaries of given topics or content.
+> Click the link below Open In Streamlit to see the live demo of the project

 <a href="https://summarigenius.streamlit.app/">